 Some dogs do better being put away so they can relax.
 Dogs get overexerted and need their time to themselves now and again.
 Especially the energizer bunny.
 Your couch potatoes will thank you.

 No one wants to lose a client's precious fur child.
 Be careful trusting certain containment devices and make no assumptions.
-Dogs can bust out of crates, jump fences, and open lever handle doors.
+Dogs can bust out of crates, jump fences, dig under fences and open lever handle doors.

 Many dogs that are used to free roam can have difficulty being put away.
 Don't leave your home before testing a dog's separation anxiety or you may incur damages.
 The exception to personalized care begins here.